taw00/dashcore-rpm/documentation/README.md

-# Overview: Installation and Management of a Dash Core Wallet, Node or Masternode on Fedora Linux
+# Overview: Installation and Management of a Dash Core Wallet, Node, or Masternode on Fedora Linux

 _**Run a Dash Core desktop wallet on one of the world's most secure and stable operating systems.**_